rayotoo/Neuroscience.github.io/index.md

 information is relayed back via sensory nerves to the cerebellum and the motor cortex, and the movements are adjusted to make it smooth and precise.

-##  2. What are effects of decortication and decerebration?
+##  Effects of decortication and decerebration?

 Decorticate and decerebrate posturing are abnormal posturing responses typically to noxious stimuli.
-In decortication, there is decorticate posturing in which:
++ In decortication, there is decorticate posturing in which:
 a.
 Upper limbs are flexed
 b. lower limbs are extended with toes pointed slightly inward
 c.
 The head is extended.

-In decerebration, there will be decerebrate posturing in which:
++ In decerebration, there will be decerebrate posturing in which:
 a.
 Lower extremities are extended with toes pointed inward.
 b.
 Upper extremities extended with fingers flexed and forearms pronate.
 c.
 The neck and head are extended.

-## 4. The role of cerebellum in controlling the motor activity.
+## The role of cerebellum in controlling the motor activity.

 Historically, the cerebellum has been considered a motor structure.
 In that, a cerebellar damage leads to a marked impairments of motor control.
 The cerebellum works with other motor